 Promoting Action on Research Implementation in Health Services (PARiHS)

 Kitson, A. L., Rycroft-Malone, J., Harvey, G., McCormack, B., Seers, K., & Titchen, A. (2008).
 Evaluating the successful implementation of evidence into practice using the PARiHS framework: theoretical and practical challenges.
 Implementation science, 3(1), 1.

 Dementia Training Australia (DTA) Knowledge Translation Framework

 The DTA approach to workforce training involves a learning pathway which both supports, and is supported by, a knowledge translation framework.

 – Passive dissemination includes publication in a peer reviewed journal or scientific conference.

 – Active dissemination occurs when evidence is presented in a way that is tailored to a specific audience such as clinicians.

 Find out more about the knowledge generated from DCRC Research projects.

 The aim of such tools and products are to move knowledge generated by researchers (knowledge creators) to intended end-users of knowledge (knowledge receivers e.g. health professionals).

-Successful applicants for the ‘DCRC Implementing Research Evidence into Practice Grants 2020’ will be announced late August.
-These projects will provide examples of knowledge implementation to address an identified problem.
+Seven recipients of the ‘DCRC Implementing Research Evidence into Practice Grants 2020’ will provide examples of dementia knowledge implementation projects in 2021.